FEDERAL DIRECT STAFFORD LOANS

 PLEASE NOTE THAT YOU WILL NOT HAVE ACCESS TO LOG INTO "SIGNMYLOAN.COM" UNTIL APPROXIMATELY ONE WEEK AFTER YOU'VE ACCEPTED YOUR FEDERAL PERKINS LOAN ON YOUR AWARD LETTER.
 YOU WILL RECEIVE AN EMAIL FROM "SIGNMYLOAN.COM" AS SOON AS YOUR FILE IS AVAILABLE TO COMPLETE ONLINE.

 Every student who has been awarded and accepted a Federal Perkins Loan must complete electronic Perkins Loan Entrance Counseling (to include the borrower rights and responsibilities) every academic year.
 First-time Perkins Loan borrowers must also complete the Federal Perkins Loan Master Promissory Note.
-Completing these steps is done using your Federal FAFSA PIN number through the secure “SignMyLoan.com” option on the University Accounting Service (UAS) website.
+Completing these steps is done by creating an onlince account through the secure “SignMyLoan.com” option on the University Accounting Service (UAS) website.
+Federal Perkins Loans will no longer be available after September 2017.

 Once you have logged into “SignMyLoan”, you must complete all required steps in order for your Federal Perkins Loan to disburse to Carroll College.
 The process should take approximately 15 to 20 minutes to complete.